-Summer’s coming (we promise) and here’s a typical scenario with the average homeowner: They’re relaxing in their living room, minding their own business, happily indulging a bowl of popcorn and watching Netflix, when suddenly he/she hears dreadful sound; drip… drip… drip.
-They glance over to see the household pet licking at a puddle that’s steadily forming on the bathroom floor.
-Just like that, the mood changes: Anxiety, stress, and that “how much will this cost?” feeling.
-What caused the leak?; water heater, leaky toilet, shower, faucet?
-Nope – it’s the air conditioner of all things.
-This can happen anywhere, from Kansas City to Thailand, regardless of summer heat.
+Summer’s coming (as hard as it is to believe right now) and here’s an often cited scenario with the average homeowner: They’re sitting in their house, minding their own business, having a bowl of popcorn and watching Netflix, when all of a sudden – that distant terrible sound; drip… drip… drip.
+They glance over to see the cat licking at a puddle that’s slowly forming on the kitchen floor.
+In a flash: Worry, stress, and that ”oh brother!” feeling.
+How did the leak start?; water heater, leaky toilet, shower, faucet?
+No – it’s the air conditioner of all things.
+This can strike anywhere, from the U.S. to Timbuktu, regardless of weather.

-The part of the air conditioner that actually freezes is known as the evaporator coil.
-This component of the air conditioner transfers (evaporates) heat from the inside to the outside of your Kansas City area home.
+When a central air conditioner freezes up, what actually freezes is the condenser unit’s evaporator coil.
+This component of the air conditioner transfers (evaporates) heat from the inside to the outside of your the U.S. area home.
 The two main reasons why the evaporator coil may freeze:

-Either way, the ending effect is that the air conditioner’s evaporator coil cannot operate to properly dissipate heat, and in effect ‘overcools’ itself.
-The impact of this super-cooling is condensation (that’s water formation), and eventually ice forms from that condensation as it cools below the freezing point.
+Either way, the result is that the air conditioner’s evaporator coil does not properly transfer heat, and in effect ‘overcools’ itself.
+The net effect of this super-cooling is condensation (that’s water formation), and over time ice forms from that condensation as it cools below the freezing point.
 In short, the A/C transformed into an old-school icebox.

 This can become a pricey repair.
 When your AC freezes over it can lead to damage to the compressor.
 Replacing your compressor could easily cost as much as a downpayment on a high efficiency model.
 Unfortunately, many homeowners are forced to decide between installing a new system or repairing the damaged one.
 If you move fast, follow the instructions, and call a ACE-certified technician, you stand a better chance of having a less expensive repair.